osisoft/OSI-Samples-ADH/docs/AUTHENTICATION.md

 1. Requiring a client-verified code exchange for access token
 2. By not returning the access token in a redirect URI.

-The client app uses its Client Id and Client Secret to request an authorization code from the authorization server.
+The client app uses its client id and client secret to request an authorization code from the authorization server.
 The user is then directed to authenticate themselves with the authorization server (login prompt, 2 factor authentication, etc.) If the user successfully authenticates, an authorization code is returned to the client app, and the client can request Access Tokens with this authorization code.
-The client can then pass this Access Token in the authorization header in requests to get data from CDS.
+The client can then pass this access token in the authorization header in requests to get data from CDS.

 ![image](https://github.com/user-attachments/assets/f22457fb-0d46-4ff7-8af2-31acbb145464)

 In this flow, no refresh token is provided.
-Authorization Code Flow supports silent refresh, which makes it possible to receive a new access token while the user is both using the application and logged in with the Identity Provider in the same browser session.
+Authorization Code Flow supports silent refresh, which makes it possible to receive a new access token while the user is both using the application and logged in with the identity provider in the same browser session.
 This is done behind the scenes without interrupting the user experience.

 The sample for this authentication flow can be found [here for DotNet](https://github.com/osisoft/sample-adh-authentication_authorization-dotnet), [here for NodeJS](https://github.com/osisoft/sample-adh-authentication_authorization-nodejs), and [here for Python](https://github.com/osisoft/sample-adh-authentication_authorization-python).